l3cube-pune/MarathiNLP/L3Cube-MahaSQuAD/README.md

 L3Cube-MahaSQuAD is a Marathi question-answering dataset.
 The dataset is prepared by translating the popular English SQuAD to Marathi.
 MahaSQuAD is the first-ever full SQuAD dataset for the Indic language Marathi, consisting of 118,516 training, 11,873 validation, and 11,803 test samples.
 We also present a gold test set of manually verified 500 examples.<br>
 Dataset details and baseline experiments are described in our <a href="https://arxiv.org/abs/2404.13364"> paper </a>.
+Model trained on MahaSQuAD is shared <a href="https://huggingface.co/l3cube-pune/marathi-question-answering-squad-bert"> here </a>

 ## Citing
 ```